lue-bird/blog/A safer AST?.md

 So much so in fact that lue was slowly losing interest and abandoned this project after a while.

 Much, much later... in fact only when writing this did I think of _two_-ish solutions that would have saved a good chunk of my sanity.
-I know you're smarter than me, so if you have free afternoon or whatever, maybe use this as a brain exercise?
+I know you're smarter than me, so if you have a free afternoon or whatever, maybe use this as a brain exercise?
 Or just look at the solutions below.

 First the -ish solution: